niclan/Javafox/README.md

 ## No Oracle No More

 As of 2019-04-16 Oracle has changed the license for Java to a **very restrictive** license which is at odds with using it at work at all.
-Therefore the package has been updatet to use OpenJDK and the IcedTea Firefox plugin.
+Therefore the package has been updated to use OpenJDK and the IcedTea Firefox plugin.
 This combination still works well with HP iLO2 which is the oldest hardware I have access to.

 If you need to use Oracle Java 8 please refer to commit dd7ccd6 (https://github.com/niclan/Javafox/tree/dd7ccd683f61444b027779e2bdddd7be1bd9eac8) and note that you can not use it with anything but personal computers and personally owned equipment in any way unless you have a previously downloaded JRE you can use with it.